Stages of pneumonia in elderly

 Pneumonia Stages Symptoms

-Each stage of pneumonia comes with its own set of symptoms.
+Each of four stages of pneumonia comes with its own set of symptoms.
 Early stages often involve mild symptoms, which become more severe and debilitating as the condition worsens.
 Recognizing these symptoms early on can be pivotal in preventing the progression, where treatment becomes more complex and the risk of mortality increases.

 Special Considerations for the Elderly